GabrielPrzybysz/SokobanLevelDesignTool/README.md

 ## 🚩 Intro

-<p>This tool helps you to create levels in Sokoban games, with a simple UI, you can generate a lot of levels in a short time.<br> But is easily adapt the tool for any matrix-based game.</p>
+<p>This tool helps you to create levels in Sokoban games, with a simple UI, you can generate a lot of levels in a short time.<br> But is easily adapt the tool for any matrix-based game.
+Everything in a simple c# form.</p>

 <br>